 With a PMO in place, organizations can experience a more streamlined approach to project management.
-This means that projects are less likely to be delayed or cancelled, and that employees will have fewer interruptions due to overlapping tasks.
+This means that projects are less likely to be delayed or canceled, and employees will have fewer interruptions due to overlapping tasks.
 In short, having a PMO can help your business run more efficiently and effectively.

 4. Increased accountability

-A PMO can help to increase accountability within an organization by tracking project progress and identifying any potential problems early on.
+A PMO can increase accountability within an organization by tracking project progress and identifying any potential problems early on.
 Through this increased visibility, the PMO can help to prevent projects from spiraling out of control and ensure that all stakeholders are held accountable for their actions.

 5. Improved decision-making

 There are many benefits to having a PMO as part of your workforce.
-By improving communication and collaboration, organizational efficiency, decision-making and more, a PMO can help your business run more smoothly and successfully.
+By improving communication and collaboration, organizational efficiency, decision-making, and more, a PMO can help your business run more smoothly and successfully.

-PMO roles and responsibilities
+PMO Roles and Responsibilities

 As with any cohesive team, a PMO is made up of a variety of different roles and responsibilities that work together to ensure the success of the organization.
 Here are some of the most common: